Shlomi-Lantser/Multi-Proccessing-Stack/README.md

-# Ex4-OS
+# Ex5-OS
-Server stack multithreading TCP communication , malloc , calloc & free implementation C++.
+Server stack multithreading TCP communication.

 ## Or Cohen & Shlomi Lantser.

 # Description

-In this project we implemented a stack of strings to put it on our server , the server supports multithread by POSIX mutex. the server store the stack that we implemented and every client has it own thread.
-The client sending command to the server that changing the stack to all the other clients , the mutex inspectoring that every method of the stack will be preformed by only one thread (client).
+In this project we implemented a stack of strings to put it on our server , the server supports multiproccessing by fcntl() file lock method the server store the stack that we implemented and every client has it own proccess.
+The client sending command to the server that changing the stack to all the other clients , the file lock method fcntl() inspectoring that every method of the stack will be preformed by only one proccess (client).
-Every stack change is implemented with our own malloc that using sbrk().

 # Diagram of the communication :